Weed Facts: What Makes Purple Cannabis Purple?

 Hues of purple and blue appear in many foods, blueberries, blackberries and plums to name a few.
 They also appear in cannabis.
 Famous purple strains include Grape Ape, Purple Urkle and Granddaddy Purple (GDP).

 Three classes of compounds exist in cannabis: terpenoids, flavonoids and cannabinoids.
 Compounds called anthocyanins are responsible for these beautifully rich plums and purples.
-They’re part of a classification called flavonoids.
+They’re classified as flavonoids.

 While claims of superior effects and/or taste may be true in some instances, it doesn’t have anything to do with the color.
-Anthocyanins are bitter if they have any flavor at all and there aren’t any well-documented benefits, health or otherwise, to be had from consuming them.
+Anthocyanins are bitter if they have any flavor at all with no documented benefits, health or otherwise recorded.
 Still, they are lovely to behold.

 Did you know?
 Anthocyanin is derived from the Greek words anthos or “flower” and kyanos meaning “blue.”

 Before advanced genetics took over the cannabis industry, purple cannabis was generally produced outdoors under less than desirable conditions.
 Anthocyanins serve several purposes in plants.
 They act as a “sunscreen” to protect leaves from intense light and cold weather.
 The bright colors are also thought to attract pollinators.

 Now using certain light and temperature conditions, cultivators easily develop strains with intense purple hues.
 But be forewarned, even if you purchase seeds of a notoriously purple strain, there’s no guarantee your buds will be purple!